Colon cancer care at HonorHealth

 What are the screening options?

-A variety of screening methods are available to make it easier for patients to select the one that best fits their needs.
-HonorHealth doctors agree that the best screening test is the one that gets done.
+A variety of screening methods are available, so you and your doctor can pick the one that's right for you.
+The best screening test is the one that gets done.

 - Colonoscopy, recommended every 10 years